-However, if you choose remote work over relocating, then no one has to quit their job or uproot their lives.
+This could be mitigated by offer a per diem for travelling employings which you can find out more about if you click here, however, if you choose remote work over relocating, then no one has to quit their job or uproot their lives.

 At the same time, this approach requires everyone involved to have enough discipline and motivation to get the job done since they are working independently rather than on-site with co-workers.

 A business owner must take into account both financial expenses and personal problems when making this decision about an employee’s move.